 It is also important to know that the Cap only applies to general damages and does not limit other forms of compensation you may be entitled to recover.
 These other forms of compensation may include loss of income, loss of housekeeping capacity, or certain out-of-pocket expenses.

 If you or a relative suffer a serious soft tissue injury in a motor vehicle accident, you should contact a lawyer to obtain advice on how to proceed.
-You may contact the lawyers at Bosecke & Associates for a free consultation at 780-469-0494.
-We have a friendly team whose goal is to provide excellent and honest legal advice regarding to your claim.
+You may contact the lawyers at Bosecke Law LLP for a free consultation at 780-469-0494.
+We have a friendly team whose goal it is to provide excellent and honest legal advice regarding to your claim.
 Plus, we only get paid when you collect.